 Selling sticker ideas –

 As with any product idea, it is very difficult to sell sticker ideas.
-You could target a specific company with what you believe would be a profitable product (sticker) but these companies usually have plenty of their own ideas.
+You could target a specific company with what you believe would be profitable products (stickers) but these companies usually have plenty of their own ideas.
 It makes more sense to initially create them and sell them your self.
 If it is properly protected and a huge hit you could then look, perhaps, towards distribution partnerships, licensing, etc. But these arrangements are rare.

 Selling stickers yourself –